 Astrology divides the sky into 12 zones or “houses” which the sun passes through in an ecliptic fashion.
 These “houses” are considered to be abodes of specific deities which are symbolized as the 12 zodiac signs.
 Ancient myths and occult writings such as The Book of the dead and the Pyramid texts contain cryptic descriptions of stories of deities residing in the heavens that control earthly events.

 In the Yoruba religion of West Africa, these deities are called “orisha.”
-In fact, the divination tray called Opon Ifa is similar to the astrological chart in that it’s also divided into 12 “houses” with each area ruled by a particular orisha.
+In fact, the divination tray called Opon Ifa is similar to the astrological chart in that it can also be divided into 12 “houses” with each area ruled by a particular orisha.